mjarkk/wotnlclans/README.md

 - This will start the server with no uglified javascript, automatic restart the server on serv.js file change, clan search will max search 20.000 clans and a view other small things.

 ## Bugs
-- On Windows you can't get clan data
+- On Windows you can't get clan data (due to graphicsmagick)
 - Start script may not start on windows, solution run "node Dev-False.js" or "node Dev-True.js" and then "node serv.js"
 - The script will crash after a view days / weeks depending on the ram size of the pc